P-p-H-d/mlib/README.md

 It integrates the new 'item' into the partial 'sum' 'dest.

-The reduce function can be the special keywords 'add', 'sum', 'and', 'or' in which case the special function performing a sum/sum/and/or operation will be used.
+The reduce function can be the special keywords 'add', 'sum', 'and', 'or' 'product', 'mul' in which case the special function performing a sum/sum/and/or/mul/mul operation will be used.

 #### ALGO\_INSERT\_AT(containerDst, containerDstOPLIST, position, containerSrc, containerSrcOPLIST)